All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 The nausea associated with retatrutide stems primarily from its GLP-1 receptor activity, which slows gastric emptying.
 When food sits in the stomach longer than your body expects, the result is a sensation of fullness that can tip into nausea, especially if you eat too much, too quickly, or the wrong types of food.

 Think of it this way: your stomach normally empties its contents into the small intestine at a certain pace.
 Retatrutide applies the brakes to that process.
-If you continue eating as though the brakes are not engaged, food backs up and your body protests.
+If you continue eating as though the brakes aren't engaged, food backs up and your body protests.
 Most nausea management strategies center on adjusting your eating habits to match your new gastric reality.

 Retatrutide may also trigger nausea through direct effects on the brainstem's chemoreceptor trigger zone, an area of the brain that monitors blood-borne substances and can initiate the nausea response when it detects certain signals.
 This central mechanism is why some patients experience nausea even on an empty stomach, particularly in the first days after a dose increase.